gwyche/Traveling_Salesman_Simulated_Annealer/README.md

 # Traveling_Salesman_Simulated_Annealer
-Simulated annealer that solves the traveling salesman problem for up to 20 cities
+VBA Simulated annealer that solves the traveling salesman problem for up to 20 cities

 On the UI sheet, pressing "minimize energy" will cause the simulated annealer to create a solution for 20 cities that attempts to minimize total travel distance.